Skip to content

 unsafe

-fn tos_clone(s &u8) string
+fn tos_clone(const_s &u8) string

 tos_clone creates a new V string copy of the C style string, pointed by s.
-See also cstring_to_vstring (it is the same as it, the only difference is, that tos_clone expects &byte, while cstring_to_vstring expects &char).
+See also cstring_to_vstring (it is the same as it, the only difference is, that tos_clone expects &u8, while cstring_to_vstring expects &char).
 It will panic, if the pointer s is 0.

 fn unbuffer_stdout #